 The "Two-Chamber Earthen Oven" book is available here COB-OVEN

 1- part clay.
 2- parts sand.
 Water.
 Straw.
 Tarp and a test bottle.

-Digg down to your clay and then fill a spaghetti sauce size glass jar half way with your clay and then fill the rest with water and shake it hard to mix it all together, allow it to settle for one day and then figure out your clay to sand proportions, you will need to play with this mix according to your surroundings.
+Digg down into your clay beneath the topsoil 3-6 inches, and then fill a mason or spaghetti sauce size glass jar halfway with your clay and then fill the rest with water and shake it hard to mix it all together, allow it to settle for one day and then figure out your clay to sand proportions, you will need to play with this mix according to your surroundings.
 Clays have different qualities in every region as far as sand content, but that is the basics on where to start.
 The sand will settle to the bottom of the jar because it is the heaviest.

 (This formula is basic and universal, you need to make test bricks with your own soil and adjust it accordingly for maximum strength. i.e. 1- sand to 1 clay, 2 - clay to 1 sand, sometimes you might only have to add water and straw because you soil is already the perfect mix.
 Make test bricks and allow to dry, then drop them from 4 feet or try to break with your hands, you will see the difference and be able to go from there.
 I don't add straw for test bricks.
 Once you find your master mix t try it with straw.

 On the tarp place 1 shovel of clay, ( if you have a good source of clay on your property and want to use it, make sure that you remove the top soil)

 Now add 2 shovels of sand to the clay. work it all together with your hands so that it is evenly mixed,